MLSM-at-DTU/ml_metamodels/reports/README.md

 containers that can be build and run in either Google Cloud or on the local desktop.
 The training image is linked to wandb where all experiements are logged.
 The evaulate script is also linked to wandb where a run_id must be provided in the config file and then the evaulate image can be build and executed.
+The image is built and pushed to the Artifact Registry and then run on a Compute Engine or Vertex AI.
+The data is stored in the Cloud Storage and the secrets are stored in the Secret Manager.
+The API is deployed on Cloud Run, even though it's only a simple API that is not exposing anything related to the model since the purpose of the repository does not require this.
+Github Actions is used to ensure that the code is always in a working state and that the code is always formatted properly.

 ### Question 30